In this article we cover:

 Differences of a Retail vs Wholesale/Sophisticated Investor

 How to buy shares as an individual, as a Company, through an SMSF or a Trust.

-First up, all shares purchased through Birchal, or any crowd-sourced funding (CSF) offer, are fully owned ordinary shares.
-For specific information on the rights associated with your shares, that will differ from company to company.
+All shares purchased through Birchal, or any crowd-sourced funding (CSF) offer, are fully owned ordinary shares.
+Specific information on the rights associated with your shares will differ from company to company.
 Make sure you read the Offer Document and Company Constitution before making an investment, or if you're still stuck seek professional advice.

 See here about personal details we collect to complete your investment.

 2. Buying Shares as an Individual, as a Company, through a SMSF or a Trust